storpool/ansible/README.md

 StorPool ansible deployment
 ===========================

-This contains an example role - storpool-common - and an example inventory file that has the variables which contains the variables that control the deployment.
+The repository contains a playbook for deploying storpool.
+For now there is only one role.

-This is still work in progress, but is able to do most deployments.
+It is still a work in progress, but should handle most deployments.

 Work is needed for:

 - better disk initialization
 - tests of CPU settings (turbocheck)
-- deployment of integrations (lvmsp, cloudstack)
+- auto-enable storpool_nvmed if nvme drives have been initialized
+- add integration roles (onapp, openstack, cloudstack opennebula, etc)
+- ubuntu: more testing to address specific cases